deek87/concrete-ui-tests/current_issues.md

-user add (allow users to click on the name to select a home folder) the toolbar in the dashboard is different from the main site... faq block in firefox is pre-filled
+user add (allow users to click on the name to select a home folder) the toolbar in the dashboard is different from the main site... faq block in firefox is pre-filled file manager hover is a pointer but clicking does nothing, only the name takes to details file manager search doesnt reset when clicking x (8.x behaviour) file manager multi-select doesnt work shift+select etc file manager doesn't refresh on deleting of files